nengo/nengo-1.4/simulator-ui/docs/tutorial3.rst

 * To perform a non-linear operation, we need to define a new origin

    * The X origin just uses :math:`f(x)=x`.
    * Create a new ensemble and a function input.
 The ensemble should be one-dimensional with 100 neurons and a radius of 1.
-Use a Constant Function input set two 0.5.
+Use a Constant Function input set to 0.5.
    * Create a termination on the ensemble and connect the function input to it
    * Now create a new origin that will estimate the square of the value.

-     * Right-click on the combined ensemble and select Add decoded origin
+     * Drag the Origin icon from the sidebar onto the ensemble
      * Set the name to ``square``
      * Click on Set Functions
      * Select User-defined Function and press Set